August 23, 2017

-It was set up to acknowledge three Scots who settled the area in 1846 and went on to found Boondooma Station, which once covered a 1000 sq km area stretching from Proston to Brovinia Creek, Darr Creek and west to the Great Dividing Range.
+It was set up to acknowledge three Scots who settled the area in 1842 and went on to found Boondooma Station, which once covered a 1000 sq mile area stretching from Proston to Brovinia Creek, Darr Creek and west to the Great Dividing Range.

 Scots In The Bush, like the Muster, is a fundraiser to help the Homestead’s volunteers continue to expand and improve one of the South Burnett’s most unique tourist attractions.

 And this year it paid off in spades.